 WHO WE ARE

 In 2012 Andrew and Carol’s youngest daughter Amy returned home to join the family business as Assistant Winemaker.
-She is studying at CSU Wagga and as a 6th generation winemaker brings the business a young and fresh perspective.
+She is studying at CSU Wagga and brings the business a young and fresh perspective.
 As a 6th generation winemaker she is continuing a 150-year-old family tradition.

 WHAT WE DO

 Our wine begins in the vineyard with low cropped vines picked very ripe.
 From good soils our grapes have great depth of colour and structure.
 This is the heart of what we do.

 Open fermenters and gentle pressing techniques used today are no different to wine making in the 1870’s.

 The wines are racked off lees several times, blended (always the most fun!) and then filtered, ready for our bottling line.

 Our style which has become our signature, is all about flavour, richness and balance.
 We definitely chase the black fruit flavours and soft tannins that come with properly matured fruit.
 No green and herbaceous, hard, mean wines here!
 This may mean that there is sometimes a fair bit of alcohol in there as well….but don’t get stuck on that.
 Balanced wines can be 11 % or 18%.
 So long as they’re balanced.

 Wines like this tend to eat up oak (to stay in balance) so our styles tend to have a great backbone of oak characters in there as well.
 As the natural preservatives in wine are acid, alcohol, oak and tannin, our wines are made for long to very long term cellaring.